NainaKothari-14/resume-canvas/README.md

 ## Overview

-**ResumeCanvas** reimagines resume creation with a professional visual editor that combines drag-and-drop flexibility with structured form-based editing.
-Unlike traditional resume builders, it gives you complete control over layout while maintaining polished, professional formatting — and exports a pixel-perfect, link-preserving PDF in one click.
+**ResumeCanvas** is a drag-and-drop resume editor built on the MERN stack.
+It combines a freeform visual canvas with structured sidebar forms, so you get full layout control without sacrificing professional formatting.
+Fill in your details, arrange blocks exactly how you want them, and export a link-preserving PDF in one click.

 ---